 - MacBook Pro

 - Airpods Pro

 - ⌨️ Keyboard: Currently on a Levinson

 - To avoid shoulders pain I need a split keyboard

 - Shell: zsh

-- It’s fast and the configuration are text files, which I like to keep on my dotfiles
+- It’s fast and the configuration are lua files, which is nice since I already use lua for neovim.

 - I started using vim in 2005.
 I tried many IDEs over the time, but once I got good experience with vim was hard to change by other tools.

 - When neovim came out in 2015 I had a lot of vim experience already, and changing wasn’t too hard.
 For a while I kept my configuration interchangeable, but after some time I just rewrote it in lua for better performance and readability.
 No regrets. 😃